-Just what is sudden money?
-There’s gradual money and there’s sudden money.
+It can happen all of a sudden.
+Money that may or may not be expected comes to you overnight.
+But just what is sudden wealth?
+There’s gradual money and there’s money that comes suddenly.
 Most of us are used to gradual money—earning an income and building a nest egg over time.
 It’s a slow and steady process.
 As our net worth increases over the years, we adapt and slowly become more financially sophisticated.
 We may first hire a CPA to do our taxes when the deductions get too complex, then hire an investment advisor to manage our growing wealth, and then hire an attorney to help us create an estate plan.
 It’s like riding a smooth elevator—you’re going up, but you hardly feel it.

-Then there’s sudden money.
+Then there’s money that comes sudden.
 It’s like being on the ground floor of a 60-story building and rocketing to the penthouse suite in seconds.
 It sounds a lot more exciting than gradual money, but what exactly is it?

-Sudden money means getting more money than you’re used to being responsible for—and getting it all at once.
-There’s no minimum dollar amount to qualify as sudden money.
+Sudden wealth — or money that comes suddenly — means getting more money than you’re used to being responsible for—and getting it all at once.
+There’s no minimum dollar amount to qualify as sudden wealth.
 The distinguishing factor is that the amount has to be large enough to take you out of your financial comfort zone.

-Where does sudden money come from?
+Where does sudden wealth come from?
 It may have resulted from luck or hard work.
-It may have been years in the making or it may happened in an instant.
+It may have been years in the making or it may have happened in an instant.
 It may have been the result of a long and bitter battle or of simply being at the right place at the right time.
 It may have come from a painful end or a happy beginning.
-Typically, sudden money comes from a lawsuit, divorce, sale of a business, inheritance, lottery winnings, sport/entertainment contracts, retirement packages, or stock options.
+Typically, money that comes suddenly originates from a lawsuit, divorce, sale of a business, inheritance, lottery winnings, sport/entertainment contracts, retirement packages, or stock options.

 Have you heard of the woman from New Jersey who won two lotteries totaling $5.4 million?
 She spent it all and now lives in a trailer.
 What about the entrepreneur who earned $24 million overnight from a successful IPO?
 Within a few months, he lost it all.
 What about the man who won $16.2 million?
 Less than a year later, he was $1 million in debt and now lives on Social Security.

-If you’re the recipient of sudden money, follow these six steps to ensure you don’t end up another sad statistic:
+If you’re the recipient of money that came suddenly, follow these six steps to ensure you don’t end up another sad statistic:

-Step 1 – Build your sudden money financial team.
+Step 1 – Build your sudden wealth financial team

 While you may be in unchartered waters, you’ll want to create a financial team composed of people who live and breathe in these waters.
 They can help you navigate the numerous tax, financial, and legal issues that arise.
 This is the first step because there may be time-sensitive opportunities to deal with immediately that can help you save or defer taxes.